-So far, I have identified three different ways of analysing the content of a ParEvo exercise:
+So far, I have identified four different ways of analysing the content of a ParEvo exercise:

 1. Participatory, using forced-choice questions to identify storylines that are most exceptional on some predefined evaluation criteria.

 2. Participatory, using a pile-sorting exercise to identify clusters of storylines with similar content, and to capture what characterises each cluster.

 3. Specialist, where the facilitator (for example) codes the contents of each of the contributions to each of the storylines according to themes or prior and emerging interest to themselves or their clients.

 4. Machine learning (using a ‘topic modelling ‘ algorithm) to identify clusters of storylines having similar content.

 Each of these is discussed in detail below.
 In addition, there are also discussions of other measurement issues: (a) Probability and uncertainty, (b) The social structure of evaluation judgments, and (c) Evaluating participatory reconstruction of histories.

 1. Using predefined evaluation criteria

 The ParEvo web app has a built-in evaluation stage.
 When this is triggered by the facilitator, at a time of their own choosing, the following panel appears above any currently visible storyline.

 Participants are able to scan across all surviving storylines and click on each of the above options to reflect their choice of which storyline best fit each of these criteria.
 These choices are recorded and aggregated by the web app, and can be downloaded as a dataset by the facilitator.
 When loaded into Excel one way of visualising aggregated evaluation results is as follows: